April 20th, 2020 | COVID-19 Helpful Information

 No. In fact, just the opposite.
 A qualified senior living residence with the full complement of Assisted Living and Memory Care services is the first choice of medical professionals and hospitals for referral and transfer of discharged patients who need assistance with daily living.
 Why?
 Discharging a senior patient in need of ongoing care to the family or to their own home can expose a highly vulnerable person to infection.
 There are no assured methods of control and sanitation.

 By contrast, in an Assisted Living & Memory Care community, the transition is made in a controlled environment, where the only people in contact are screened professionals exercising the highest level of precaution.
-The community itself is under the tightest scrutiny, with stringent sanitary standards, regular disinfecting of the entire building and screening of restricted necessary personnel every time they enter the property.
+The residence itself is under the tightest scrutiny, with stringent sanitary standards, regular disinfecting of the entire building and screening of restricted necessary personnel every time they enter the property.

-Among the first to do so, Legend Senior Living communities have made COVID-19 testing available system-wide.
+Among the first to do so, Legend Senior Living residences have made COVID-19 testing available system-wide.
 Your loved one enjoys an active, independent life, while both of you are freed of the worry of coronavirus infection.
 Deliveries of food, medicine and personal items are taken at the front entrance, properly sanitized and delivered to the resident's private apartment.
 Urgent care is just on the other side of their door.
 Transfer to vital medical appointments is made by the residence staff, under the strictest protocols.

 Why Assisted Living Communities Were Better Prepared